-PMC's Country Representatives are indispensable.
-PMC relies on a Country Representative in each country where we work to oversee PMC's programs, act as spokesperson for PMC, and liaison with PMC Headquarters.
+PMC's Resident Representatives are indispensable.
+PMC relies on a Resident Representative in each country where we work to oversee PMC's programs, act as spokesperson for PMC, and liaison with PMC Headquarters.

-Each Country Representative is responsible for the overall management of PMC project activities in the country (including budgeting and financial management of the program), supervision of PMC staff and contract staff, meeting with funders, preparing technical and financial reports on the program, collaborating and coordinating with in-country partners such as government agencies and donors, preparing progress reports, and ensuring the production and broadcast of high-quality entertainment-education products in country.
-Country Representatives report to PMC’s Vice President for International Programs.
-Below are current PMC Country Representatives.
+Each Resident Representative is responsible for the overall management of PMC project activities in the country (including budgeting and financial management of the program), supervision of PMC staff and contract staff, meeting with funders, preparing technical and financial reports on the program, collaborating and coordinating with in-country partners such as government agencies and donors, preparing progress reports, and ensuring the production and broadcast of high-quality entertainment-education products in country.
+Resident Representatives report to PMC’s Vice President for International Programs.
+Below are current PMC Resident Representatives.

 Jean Bosco Ndayishimiye